Flash, flash – OHHHH FLASH!

 For years (no joke!), I had always wanted to understand and use OCF, but totally put it on the back burner due to fear until last year!

 Photographer friends, I’m sure you might agree (because I hope I’m not the only one!) that flash can most definitely be intimidating and feel foreign at times…BUT what I’ve learned recently is that it can also be SO empowering, as well!
-One of my 2018 goals is to push myself more and more when an opportunity to use flash presents itself!

 I will ALWAYS favor and LOVE natural light over flash, but that doesn’t mean that I shouldn’t seek out to understand flash!